Visit Azul.com Support

 Note

-If you are using AWS EBS Storage for your persistent storage, use gp3 volumes instead of gp2 volumes. gp2 volumes have have limited IOPS which can affect Optimizer Hub performance.
+If you are using AWS EBS Storage for your persistent storage, use gp3 volumes instead of gp2 volumes. gp2 volumes have limited IOPS which can affect Optimizer Hub performance.
 Additional configuration info for AWS S3 Storage is available here.

 Note